anujsinghrawat/FlutterBlocWeatherApp/README.md

 ## Getting Started

-To explore and contribute to *The Movies Info* app, follow these steps:
+To explore and contribute to *Weather App*, follow these steps:

 1. Clone the repository: `git clone https://github.com/anujsinghrawat/FlutterBlocWeatherApp.git`
 2. Build and run the project using your preferred IDE.